What I Do

 Teaching & Speaking

 Empowering girls, inspiring women, transmedia and technology, designing the future, and the importance of dreaming are just a few topics Jan explores.
-Her speaking roster includes ComicCon, FaerieCon, Frankfurt Book Fair, Texas Book Festival, SXSW, Dallas Museum of Art, RISE, and Women and Business.
+Her speaking roster includes Carnegie Mellon University’s Entertainment Technology Center (ETC), National Conference for the Society of Visual Communications, ComicCon, FaerieCon, Frankfurt Book Fair, Texas Book Festival, SXSW, Dallas Museum of Art, RISE, and Women and Business.
 Jan has been a faculty member at Banff New Media Center and a songwriting mentor for Grammy in the Schools.
 She developed and taught the Tribes Music Program for the City of Austin, Texas Commission on the Arts, and Kellogg Foundation.
 Jan was a Governor on the board of NARAS (National Academy of Recording Arts and Science, Texas Chapter) and the Digital Media Program at the Graduate School of Business at St. Edward’s University.

 As a creator, Jan has always held an avid interest in the future.
 In 1998, her passion for ‘what’s next’ led her to Microsoft as an early developer of their new music and data platform.
 She helped the educational publisher, Holt, Rinehart and Winston, transition their textbooks to web books in 2000.
 Her work with Mattel’s music and dance game, Barbie Gotta Groove, was the first to use motion capture, dance, and music creation software and was nominated by NAGAS ( National Academy of Games and Science) for Best Kids Game.
 Jan was a Trans-Media presenter at Random House Publishing and a Disney Imagineers designer.
-She is currently developing Deep Learning technology and artificial intelligence for children’s media platforms.
+She has worked with Deep Learning technologies and is currently developing Augmented Reality games for children.

 Jan has written and produced original music for nearly everything she has ever worked on.
 That’s four book series, 15 interactive games, as well as several workshops and mentoring projects such as Grammy in the Schools.
 Jan has written songs for four original musicals and won a B. Iden Payne Award for Best Music in an Original Children’s Musical (Waking Sleeping Beauty).
 She was even written up in Grammy Magazine as a Game Composer.
 Jan often works with her three sons – Shane, Dustin and Evan – who partnered up in 2016 to create and produce original music for film and television as Red Dragonfly Studios.